dashroshan/coding-contests-companion/SETUP.md

    > `Bot Permissions` : administrator

    > Keep your token and any file containing it `private`.
-If it ever leaks or you suspect it may have leaked, simply `regenerate` a new token to invalidate your compromised token.
+If it ever leaks or you suspect it may have leaked, simply `regenerate` a new fresh token to invalidate your compromised token.

 4. Invite the bot using this link by replacing the clientID.
    ```sh